OmniFocus Tags Directory

 Errands

-It can be very helpful to quickly pull up a list of all of your errands, both when you’re planning your day or your week and when you’re out and about.
+It can be very helpful to quickly pull up a list of your errands when planning your day or week and when you’re out and about.

 Errands are distinct from Physical Locations.
 If something is tagged as an errand, the assumption is that it’s a stop along your way, typically a short one.
 Conversely, work activities (sometimes lengthy) are performed at specific physical locations.